Understanding Dementia Course

 What it might feel like to have dementia and how to identify triggers to certain behaviours.

-View the part 2 presentation (.ppt)
+View the part 2 New Behaviours presentation (ppt)

 Part 3 - Care Wellbeing